 The advantages of chains and belts are light weight, the ability to separate the two gears by some distance, and the ability to connect many gears together on the same chain or belt.
 For example, in a car engine, the same toothed belt might engage the crankshaft, two camshafts and the alternator.
 If you had to use gears in place of the belt, it would be a lot harder.

-For more information on gears and their applications, check out the links on the next page!
+For more information on gears and their applications, check out the links below!